guilhermelim/mongodb-bk/README.md

    - Go to APIs & Services > Credentials
    - Click on "+ CREATE CREDENTIALS" and select "Service account"
    - Fill the required information and create the service account
+   - Copy and save the email of your service account, which will be something like **`serviceaccountname@project-id-390507.iam.gserviceaccount.com`**
    - On the service account page, under "Keys" tab, add a new key and select JSON
    - The `credentials.json` file will be downloaded